kvandavasi/krishnasai-onb-app/README.md

 # java-getting-started CIIIIIUOumkmnsdfxfdvdxcdvscdvvdvsvfvfvdvdvdvfdfxvcfb

-A barebones Java a       pp, which can easily be deployed to Heroku.
+A barebones Java a       pp, which can easily be deployed to Heroku.hggjhj

 This application supports the [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) article - check it out.